urbaninfolab/OpenCityAI/README.md

 </div>

 [OpenCityAI](https://opencityai.com/about) is a state-of-the-art AI chatbot trained on a massive amount of public city information, making it able to generate answers for a variety of questions that people may have about their cities.
 It provides accurate responses with citations in a simple easy-to-use interface.
-OpenCityAI was developed with a focus on accuracy, and has been shown to perform with almost 10x the ability at answering city-based data questions as compared to current AI solutions.
+OpenCityAI was developed with a focus on accuracy, and has been validated at being exceptionally more effective at answering city-based data questions as compared to current AI solutions.
 This project bridges the gap of being able to find specific information about a city, and allows anyone to access accurate information about any city immediately.

 _Note: As AI is a developing technology, OpenCityAI may occasionally generate incorrect or outdated information.
 The Urban Information Lab is committed to remedying these issues, and encourages you to [reach out](mailto:support@opencityai.com?subject=Bug%20Report&amp;body=Please%20describe%20the%20bug%20here.) if you find any instances of this._